Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 docker run -d -p 3000:3000 --name metabase metabase/metabase:v0.46.0
 ~~~

-The Metbase UI will be avaible on `<ip of the machine>:3000`.
+The Metabase UI will be available on `<ip of the machine>:3000`.

 Go though the initial Setup of Metabase.
 In Step 3 "Add your data" choose BigQuery.
-Fill everything with your data and select the service accout json file
+Fill everything with your data and select the service account json file
 from your local machine.

 ![](images/metabase_bigquery_setup.png)